-Approximately, there are around 100 naturally occurring elements – these can be seen on a periodic table.
+Elements are substances made from only one type of atom.
+There are around 100 naturally occurring elements, which can be seen on a periodic table.

 Atoms of elements can be displayed as chemical symbols (one or two letters).
 For example, carbon is also referred to as C. These can be found in the periodic table.

-As you can see by the image above, one is carbon 12 and the other is carbon 13.
-They both have the same protons (and electrons) but a different number of neutrons.
+As you can see by the image above, one is carbon-12 and the other is carbon-13.
+They both have the same number of protons (and electrons) but a different number of neutrons.

-Compounds are substances which are formed when atoms join together.
-Once compounds are formed, it tends to be hard to separate out the original elements which formed the compound.
+Compounds are substances formed when atoms join together.
+Once compounds form, it is often hard to separate out the elements which formed the compound.

 |Name of Compound||Molecular Formula|